ADGEfficiency/dsr-rl/notes/markdown/3_value_functions.md

 The difference is that after this transition, the optimal policy will select higher quality actions from that next state until the end of the episode.

+\newpage

-## Using a value function
+## Using the optimal value function to take optimal actions

+Agents are not often given value functions for free - they must learn them.
+This learning process is covered in the section on the Bellman Equation.

-Imagine you are given the optimal value function for free.
+Lets imagine that you are given the optimal value function for free.
 How would you use it?
 Assume that

 - given the optimal value function $Q_*(s,a)$
 - we are in state $s$
 - our set of actions $\mathcal{A} = \{a_1, a_2, a_3\}$

 How can we act - use the value function to determine which action has the highest expected return.
 This is known as a *greedy policy*.

-Note that agents are not often given value functions for free - they must learn them.
-This learning process is covered in the section on the Bellman Equation.

 ![Generating a policy from a value function - the argmax operation selects action $a3$ as the optimal action](../../assets/images/section_3/gen_policy.png){ width=30%, height=30% }